zyga/hello-msp430/README.md

     Writing   32 bytes to ffe0 [section: .vectors]...
     Done, 112 bytes written

+Then run the 'exit' command detach the debugger and let the program start:

+    (mspdebug) exit

 If something fails just disconnect the board, quit mspdebug and try again.

 That's it, your board is now happily doing nothing, in a busy, non-low-power